usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### What are the alternative requirements?

-The alternative requirements provide a minimal level of access.For example --
+The alternative requirements provide a minimal level of access.
+For example --
 1. An accessible route is only required from one site access point (such as the parking lot).
 2. A ramp may be steeper than is ordinarily permitted.